toshi-search/Toshi/README.md

 Toshi Search, Version: 0.1.0
 ```

 Once Toshi is up and running we can create an index.
 Toshi uses Tantivy so creating an index requires a Tantivy Schema.
-Let's create a simple one seen below.
+Let's create a simple one as seen below.

 ```bash
 curl -X PUT \